-In addition, the counselor, regardless of their theoretical stance, functions as a change agent.
-Effective and positive change is brought about by assisting clients to examine and modify their behavior for more effective living and by assisting clients to cope with, adjust to, or otherwise negotiate the environments affecting their psychosocial well-being.
+In addition, the counselor, regardless of their theoretical stance, advocates social justice and functions as a change agent.
+Effective and positive change is brought about by assisting clients to cope with, adjust to, or otherwise negotiate the environments affecting their psychosocial well-being.

-The counseling faculty, while representing a range of views, is in agreement that individual beliefs, theoretical patterns, and clinical/counseling skills must be fostered in graduate counseling students.
-Faculty members represent an array of models and information that they make available to students to help them clarify their own philosophical, theoretical, and practical positions.
+The counseling faculty, while representing a range of views, agrees that individual beliefs, theoretical patterns, and clinical/counseling skills must be fostered in graduate counseling students.
+Faculty members utilize an array of models and information that they make available to students to help them clarify their own philosophical, theoretical, and practical positions.

 An open atmosphere is recognized as necessary to allow students to fully explore professional issues.
-Closely related to this atmosphere is a view-point emphasizing self-awareness and personal value clarification regarding such issues as the nature of humanity and the meaning of life.
+Closely related to this atmosphere is a viewpoint emphasizing self-awareness and personal value clarification regarding such issues as the nature of humanity and the meaning of life.